HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 ### New XRISM-Xtend exposure maps

 We also generate exposure maps for the entire FoV of a particular observation mode, rather than for a particular source.
-The exposure map serves both to tell us the exposure time at any given pixel of our image (assuming the image and exposure map are spatially binned the same way), and also as a useful way to tell exactly which parts of the sky are covered by the observation.
+The exposure map gives us the exposure time (unsurprisingly) at any given pixel of our image (assuming the image and exposure map are binned the same way).
+Exposure maps are also a useful way to tell exactly which parts of the sky are covered by the observation.

 The latter capability is of particular importance for the generation/analysis of